The transmission spectrum of the potentially rocky planet L 98-59 c: Exploratory Analysis of Potential Atmospheres with PLATON

 \section{Exploratory Analysis of Potential Atmospheres with PLATON}

 In the subsequent sections, we study whether the apparent structures in the spectra of L~98-59~c are significant and indicative of an atmosphere with a reasonable chemical composition.
-Only a low mean-molecular weight atmosphere could produce spectral features with amplitudes similar to the features seen in our results (roughly 100 ppm) \citep{kreidberg2018}.
-However, due to the relatively large error bars on each individual spectral bin, it is not obvious that a model with molecular features would be a significantly improved fit over a straight line (indicative of no atmosphere or high-altitude clouds).
-Further, stellar activity can potentially contaminate transit spectra and mimic molecular features \citep{Barclay2021}.
+Only a low mean-molecular weight atmosphere could produce spectral features with amplitudes similar to the features seen in our results (roughly 100 ppm).
+However, due to the relatively large error bars on each individual spectral bin, it is not obvious that a model with molecular features would be a significantly improved fit over a straight line (indicative of no atmosphere, an atmosphere with a high mean molecular weight, or high-altitude clouds).

 We utilized two different strategies to investigate the potential for detecting an atmosphere.
-We first used the open-source retrieval tool PLATON \citep{zhang2019} to perform a Bayesian statistical retrieval of the atmospheric parameters assuming a H$_{2}$-rich composition and equilibrium chemistry.
+We first used the open-source retrieval tool PLATON \citep{zhang2019} to perform a Bayesian statistical retrieval of the atmospheric parameters assuming a H$_{2}$-rich composition (about 1--2\% by mass \citep{Lopez2014}) and equilibrium chemistry.
 We then examined the ability to constrain the presence of individual molecular constituents using a more simplistic fitting scheme for combinations of individual absorbers with the Planetary Spectrum Generator \citep[PSG,][]{PSG}.